 - AHRI Directory — verified equipment performance — Lookup any model to verify rated capacity and efficiency

-- IRS — Residential Clean Energy Credit (heat pumps) — 30% federal credit on qualifying installs through 2032
+- IRS — Residential Clean Energy Credit (heat pumps) — Federal credit on qualifying installs through 2032